-The Roedean Academy is an initiative spearheaded by Roedean School (SA) that aims to provide additional tuition for Scholars from under-resourced schools.
+Roedean Academy is an initiative spearheaded by Roedean School (SA) that aims to provide additional tuition for scholars from under-resourced schools.
+It is a donor-funded initiative and has been running successfully since its inception in 2009.

 A Blooming Affair 2019 donated R100,000 to Roedean Academy.
 In 2020 we donated R50,000 to Roedean Academy.